icflorescu/openshift-cartridge-nodejs/README.md

 ## When to use

-When you need a quick and unsofisticated solution to run your application on the latest Node.js version.
+When you need a quick and unsophisticated solution to run your application on the latest Node.js version.

 ## How to